ckuhlmanns/slack-pretzel/README.md

 # slack-pretzel
-A Slack bot to communicate about new PR
+A Slack bot to summon a random team mate.